 Depending on what you professor chose, you may be able to check out the item for:

 Standard loan period options include:

 Instructors: Need a different loan time?
-Talk to the Access Services Librarian about other possible options.
+Talk to the Head of Access Services about other possible options.

 Instructors interested in placing items on Course Reserve should do the following:

 Materials should be available in approximately two business days.